 "Sexual assault" means the act of committing unwanted physical contact of a sexual nature on a person, whether by an acquaintance or by a stranger.
 Such contact is unwanted when it occurs without consent of the person, or when the person is incapacitated or otherwise incapable of giving consent.
+Consent means affirmative, conscious, and voluntary agreement to engage in agreed upon forms of sexual contact.
 If a student is a subject of sexual assault and is under the age of consent, it shall be deemed that no consent was given.
 Sexual assault is a form of sexual harassment.